FirstLight is About People

 Tina and Roget believe in the power of association and strength in numbers!
 They are thrilled to be a part of the FirstLight Home Care family.

-Tina says, “I love to sing, and I am particularly fond of classical music and opera.
-I am a mezzo soprano and I continue to train and sing whenever I have the spare time and opportunity to do so!
+Tina also adds, “I love to sing, and I am particularly fond of classical music and opera.
+I am a mezzo soprano and I continue to train and sing whenever I have the spare time and opportunity to do so (which is not often)!
 In my 20s, I received training in operatic singing and acting at the Academy of Vocal Arts in Philadelphia.
-A native of Central Pennsylvania, I continue to love living in Greensboro, North Carolina, ever since I relocated in 1994!”
+A native of Central Pennsylvania, I love living in Greensboro, North Carolina, ever since I relocated in 1994!”

-Roget is an iron chef and loves to cook and entertain.
-He and Tina both are into clean eating and lead active, healthy lifestyles.
+Roget is an iron chef and loves cooking.
+He and Tina believe in clean eating and lead active, healthy lifestyles.
 “Men Can Cook” is a Greensboro fundraiser tradition for the local Women’s Resource Center, at which Roget has volunteered his time and talent and culinary creations for 12 years as one of 50 well-known local chefs.
 He will again do so on October 5, 2019, at the Greensboro Coliseum Special Events Center.
-A native of Barrington, Rhode Island, and later Boston and Worcester, Massachusetts, Roget too loves living in Greensboro since his relocation to North Carolina in 1998.
+A native of Barrington, Rhode Island, and later Boston and Worcester, Massachusetts, Roget loves living in Greensboro since his relocation to North Carolina in 1998.